-Anonymity in engagement surveys is a powerful tool that breeds a sense of security and safety from a workforce.
-When management assures employees that their responses are anonymous – meaning direct managers, stakeholders, senior leadership, and even HR cannot discover the identity behind survey responses – workers do not have to worry about retribution.
+Anonymity in creating surveys is a powerful tool that breeds a sense of security and trust from a workforce.
+When management assures employees that their responses are anonymous – meaning direct managers, stakeholders, senior leadership, and even HR cannot discover the identity behind survey responses – workers do not have to worry about retribution or lack of anonymity from the employee survey provider.
 They can feel free to provide unfettered feedback that is accurate and honest without endangering their position, career, and livelihood.

 A genuinely anonymous survey means there’s no way to circumvent or break that anonymity.
 An organization must clearly communicate that the full scope of the survey is anonymous – every time they message the workforce regarding the survey.
 Likewise, while defining anonymity for employees, it’s also crucial to distinguish between an anonymous survey and a confidential one.

 However, HR and leadership must also keep in mind that the very same anonymity that creates a sense of security for employees can also inhibit meaningful insights from the data.
 This is an area where external survey providers shine, giving both the employer and employees the best of all worlds.
 The right survey provider and solution can protect employee identities while still allowing the organization to reveal granular details that would otherwise stay buried.